 While some patients are bothered by the amount of gum tissue that shows above their front teeth when they smile, others are concerned about the excessive gum tissue on their side teeth.
 Regardless of what type of gummy smile a patient has, there are treatments that can help improve their smile and restore their confidence.

 In most cases, gummy smiles are caused by excessive gum tissue, small teeth, and short lip.
 If you are living with a gummy smile, know that there are ways you can get rid of it.
 Believe it or not, you don’t need surgery to improve your smile.
+While some may consider getting surgery, there are other ways to combat this concern.

 A gingivectomy, which is a dental procedure in which a dentist or oral surgeon cuts away part of the gums in mouth used to be the only way to remove excess gum tissue and help patients with gummy smiles.
 Thanks to recent advances in technology, you may be able to correct your smile with a same day laser treatment or braces that can move your teeth into better positions.